agnesoft/adev/STYLE_GUIDE.md

 ### `noexcept`

--   use when the entire callchain of the function is noexcept
+-   use when the entire call chain of the function is noexcept
 -   avoid use of `noexcept` constraints

 ### `nullptr`